 Where you can rent: Elver Park (daily) and Odana Hills Golf Course (weekends)

 Who decides when trails are open: Mother Nature!
-Stay on top of trail info by subscribing to trail condition updates via e-mail.
+Subscribe to trail condition updates to stay in-the-know.

 SKIING & SNOWBOARDING

-For more adventurous athletes who like to make their own tracks, Outdoor UW—Home of the Hoofers is a great place to rent ski and snowboard equipment.
-Located on the lakefront at the Memorial Union, this group provides rentals and opportunities to join the ski and snowboard club.
+Want to make your own tracks?
+Adventurous athletes should try Outdoor UW—Home of the Hoofers.
+Located on the lakefront at the Memorial Union, this group provides ski and snowboard rentals and opportunities to join the club.

 DYK: You need to be a member to rent equipment, but anyone can become a member of Wisconsin Hoofers!